vinitkumar/vinitkumar.github.com/index.md

 - __Empathetic__ and __ethical__ in personal and professional contexts.

+ <h2>Contact</h2>

+Vinit is always happy to talk technology, programming languages and finding solutions to hard problems.
+If you want to get in touch with him, use the links at the bottom of the page.

 <div class="pagination">
   {% if site.owner.linkedin %}
     <a href="{{ site.owner.linkedin }}" class="social-media-icons"><i class="fa fa-2x fa-linkedin-square" aria-hidden="true"></i></a>